-Social networking system 100 includes "modules for various applications," and interacts via "network 204" with "user devices" that execute "an application, for example, a browser application...to interact with the social networking system," such as by searching the social graph.
-Rahle, [0026]-[0031], [0023], claim 8.
-Thus, Rahle's searchable aggregated data structure is provided for a networked application.

-a.
-[1A] acquiring, by a processor, source data from a plurality of delivery service computers associated with a plurality of food or beverage delivery services over a communication network, the acquired source data being in a plurality of formats, where the acquired source data includes, for each one of the plurality of food or beverage delivery services, data representing multiple source menu items provided by multiple restaurants,
+Social networking system 100 includes "modules for various applications," and it interacts via "network 204" with "user devices" that execute "an application, for example, a browser application...to interact with the social networking system," such as by searching the social graph.
+Rahle, [0026]-[0031], a.
+[1A]: acquiring by a processor source data from a plurality of delivery service computers associated with a plurality of food or beverage delivery services over a communication network, the acquired source data being in a plurality of formats, where the acquired source data includes, for each of the plurality of food or beverage delivery services, data representing multiple source menu items,